The new partnew method can be used to boot most linux ISO files (including Ophcrack).

 Typically most bootable USB drives have only one or two partitions.
 You can check the four partition table entries on your USB drive using RMPrepUSB - Drive Info - 0.

-Booting Tails direct from an ISO also prevents any malware from changing any files in Tails.
+Booting direct from an ISO also prevents any malware from changing any files in the ISO.

-NOTE: Tails does not boot from a USB Hard Disk (FAT32 or NTFS) using the partnew method described below!
+NOTE: Tails is 'special' and does not boot from a USB Hard Disk (FAT32 or NTFS) using the partnew method described below!

 Edit the menu.lst file (press F4 in RMPrepUSB to load it into Notepad).
 Add the following text to your menu (make sure the set ISO= line has the exact same name as your ISO file)..

-Note: Once the menu entry has been run, you will have a (nonsensical, bad, duff and overlapping) 4th partition entry (but of type 0 so Windows should not see it).
+Note: Once the menu entry has been run, you will have a (nonsensical and overlapping) 4th partition entry (but of type 0 so Windows should not see it).

 The new 4th partition will be set to start at a position just after the start of the ISO file and the partition length will be set to the length of the ISO file.
 It will look to linux as if there is a valid CDFS filesystem in partition 4 which linux will mount and then access for the rest of it's boot files (squashfs, etc.).